aksonov/react-native-router-flux/README.md

 - (new) Dynamically choose scene to render depending from application state (`Switch` renderer, useful for authentication)
 - (new) Possibility to use own reducer for navigation state.
 - (new) Add action `reset` to clear the entire history stack.
 Prevents going 'back'.
+- (new) Support for different states inside same screen.
+For example "View My Account" could allow in-place edit of fields and "Save", "Cancel" navigation bar buttons should appear.

+## Change log
+- 3.22.15 introduces support for different states inside the same screen.
+- 3.22.10 simplifies customization of own NavBar.
+From now you could import built-in NavBar from the component and customize it.
+You could set it globally to all scenes by setting `navBar` property for `Router` component.
+For all other scenes you may pass rightButton, leftButton for custom buttons or rightTitle & onRight, leftTitle & onLeft for text buttons.

 ## IMPORTANT!
 Breaking changes comparing with 2.x version:
 - React Native 0.22 is required